spotinst/help/src/docs/ocean-spark/configure-permissions/README.md

 ### Set Permissions for Notebook Users

-If you want to give your users access to the notebook feature using local Jupyter notebooks or a JupyterLab instance, you can use the following policy:
+If you want to give your users access to the notebook feature using local Jupyter notebooks or a JupyterLab instance, you can use this policy:

 ```json
 {